Investigating non-Gaussianity in Cosmic Microwave Background Temperature Maps using Spherical Harmonic Phases: Discussions and Conclusion

-For the class II tests where we investigate the correlation between neighboring $\ell$ modes, we look for statistically significant multiple occurrences of correlated pairs.
-For the class II and case ($iv$), where we investigate the correlation between subsequent $\ell$ modes, we find $\ell$ mode pairs (7,8), (12,13), (43,44), (91,92), and (106,107) occur multiple times with significant correlations across maps.
-For the class II and case ($v$), where we investigate the correlation between $\ell$ and next to subsequent $\ell$ mode phases, we find that the mode pairs (17,19), (39,41), (43,45), (70,72), (120,122) and (122,124) are significant multiple times across different maps.
-The presence of non-uniform phases and correlated mode pairs in the cleaned CMB maps establish presence of non-Gaussian signals therein.
-An important future project will be to investigate the underlying cause of the detected non-gaussianities of this work.
+For the class III tests where we investigate the correlation between neighboring $\ell$ modes, we look for statistically significant multiple occurrences of correlated pairs.
+For the variable type ($v$), where we investigate the correlation between subsequent $\ell$ modes, we find $\ell$ mode pairs (10,11), (20,21), (88,89) and (111,112) occur multiple times with significant correlations across cleaned maps.
+We find mode pair (20,21) in COMMANDER and SEVEM maps.
+For the class II and variable type ($v$), where we investigate the correlation between $\ell$ and next to subsequent $\ell$ mode phases, we find that the mode pairs (12,14) is significant multiple times across different cleaned maps.
+The presence of non-uniform or correlated spherical harmonic phases and correlated phases corresponding to various mode pairs in the cleaned CMB maps indicate presence of non-Gaussian signals therein.
+An important future project will be to investigate the underlying cause of the detected non-Gaussianities of this work.